SheetalMaurya/MvvmCross-Wiki/v3-02-00-A-first-app---Tip-Calculation.md

-In this first Model-View-ViewModel project, we’ll create:

-* A simple single screen cross-platform application for calculating percentage tip at a restaurant.
+In this first Model-View-ViewModel project, we’ll create a simple single screen cross-platform application for calculating the tip at a restaurant.

+Here's a sketch of where we hope to end up:

+TODO - sketch

 The goals of this first application are all about **introducing**: